Lvbalaji/Lvbalaji.github.io/_posts/2024-07-06-footprinting.md

 | `enumdomusers`            | Enumerates all domain users.                                       |
 | `queryuser <RID>`         | Provides information about a specific user.                        |

-same thing can be done by different tools.  helpful for the enumeration of SMB services.
+Same thing can be done by different tools.  helpful for the enumeration of SMB services.
 We can't connect only enumeration.

 1. samrdump.py
 2. [SMBMap](https://github.com/ShawnDEvans/smbmap)